Surface flux concentrations and spherical alpha-square dynamo: Introduction

-Another possible mechanism for producing magnetic flux concentrations is the negative effective magnetic pressure instability (NEMPI), which can occur in the presence of strong density stratification, i.e., preferentially near the stellar surface, on scales encompassing those of many turbulent eddies.
-Direct numerical simulations \citep[DNS; see][]{BKKMR11,KBKMR12b}, mean-field simulations \citep[MFS; see][]{BKR10,BKKR12,KBKMR12c,Kapy12}, and earlier analytic studies \citep{KRR89,KRR90,KMR96,KR94,RK07} now provide conclusive evidence about the physical reality of NEMPI.
-However, there remain open questions to be answered before it can be applied to detailed models of active regions and sunspots formation.
+Direct numerical simulations \citep[DNS; see][]{BKKMR11,KBKMR12b}, mean-field simulations \citep[MFS; see][]{BKR10,BKKR12,KBKMR12c,Kapy12}, and earlier analytic studies \citep{KRR89,KRR90,KMR96,KR94,RK07} now provide conclusive evidence for the physical reality of NEMPI.
+However, open questions still need to be answered before it can be applied to detailed models of active regions and sunspot formation.

-In the present paper we take a first step toward combining NEMPI, which is well described using mean-field theory, with the $\alpha$ effect in mean-field dynamos.
+In the present paper we take a first step toward combining NEMPI, which is described well using mean-field theory, with the $\alpha$ effect in mean-field dynamos.
 To study the dependence of NEMPI on the magnetic field strength, we assume that $\alpha$ is quenched.
 This allows us to change the magnetic field strength by changing the quenching parameter.
-We employ spherical geometry using axisymmetry, i.e., azimuthal derivatives are neglected.
-Furthermore, $\alpha$ is a pseudo-scalar that changes sign about the equator, so we assume that $\alpha$ is proportional to $\cos\theta$, where $\theta$ is colatitude \citep{Rob72}.
-We arrange the quenching of $\alpha$ such that the resulting mean magnetic field is of appropriate strength to allow NEMPI to work.
-This means that the effective (mean-field) magnetic pressure has locally a negative derivative with respect to increasing normalized field strength \citep{KBKMR12c}, so the mean toroidal magnetic field must be less than about 20\% of the equipartition field strength.
+We employ spherical coordinates $(r,\theta,\phi)$, with radius $r$, colatitude $\theta$, and azimuthal angle $\phi$.
+We assume axisymmetry, i.e., $\partial/\partial\phi=0$.
+Furthermore, $\alpha$ is a pseudo-scalar that changes sign at the equator, so we assume that $\alpha$ is proportional to $\cos\theta$, where $\theta$ is the colatitude \citep{Rob72}.
+We arrange the quenching of $\alpha$ such that the resulting mean magnetic field is in the appropriate interval to allow NEMPI to work.
+This means that the effective (mean-field) magnetic pressure locally has a negative derivative with respect to increasing normalized field strength \citep{KBKMR12c}, so the mean toroidal magnetic field must be less than about 20\% of the equipartition field strength.

 The choice of using spherical geometry is taken because the dynamo-generated magnetic field depends critically on the geometry.
 Therefore, to have a more realistic field structure, we felt it profitable to carry out our investigations in spherical geometry.
 Guided by the insights obtained from such studies, it will in future be easier to design simpler Cartesian models to address specific questions regarding the interaction between NEMPI and the dynamo instability.